OSSU Blog 1 - Progress Update from October 18, 2025 until January 24, 2026

 Overall it was a great course !
 It gave me a different perspective about problem-solving in code and how to think about code in general.

-Some of the general principles, ideas and recipes such as how to design data, designing data before designing functions, how to design functions, using pen and paper to write down constant behavior, changing behavior and to keep track of TODOs (also track TODOs using comments in the actual program), the rules for creating helper functions, function composition, and seeing code as structure rather than just characters on a screen are applicable to any programming language.
+Some of the general principles, ideas and recipes such as how to design data, designing data before designing functions, how to design functions, using pen and paper to perform a domain analysis and to keep track of TODOs (also track TODOs using comments in the actual program), the rules for creating helper functions, function composition, and seeing code as structure rather than just characters on a screen seem to be useful.

 The idea of breaking down complex problems into simpler problems that we know how to solve is also useful, and we practice this in the course.
 The idea of test-driven development is also practiced.

-Though I wish he would have gone into more detail about recursion and how the call stack works, but instead he says to "trust the recursion", which is valid, because there is always some faith involved when writing recursive programs.
-As someone who is already comfortable with recursion, I had no problem though, as I properly visualized the steps in my head.
+Though I wish the instructor would have gone into more detail about recursion and how the call stack works, but instead he says to "trust the recursion".
+That's fine, because if you trust that the recursive procedure is doing what it's supposed to, then having that faith is enough, compared to understanding exactly the call stack the recursion will go through.
+As someone who is already comfortable with recursion; I had no problem.
+I was able to visualize the steps in my head.

 Also, Dr. Racket has the stepper feature which can help in stepping through the recursive process to understand its flow.

-If you have experience programming already, I would still take it because the language Racket is used in the Programming Languages course(s), and future courses such as Class-based Program Design will probably use this course's principles and/or assume you already know them.
+If you have experience programming already, I would still take it because the language Racket is used in the Programming Languages course(s), and future courses such as Class-based Program Design (though they use Java) will probably use this course's principles and/or assume you already know them.
+Plus, if you plan on reading the book Structure and Interpretation of Computer Programs (SICP), then you'll be able to pick up the language used there more easily.

-I like the habits that it's promoting, such as the steps taken when defining a data definition, or when designing a function.
-For data definition, we put in a comment its data type, and a short description of how to interpret it, followed by some examples, and a template for how to use it in a function.
+I like the habits that it's promoting, such as the steps taken when designing a data definition or function.
+For designing a data definition, we put in a comment its data type, and a short description of how to interpret it, followed by some examples, and a template for how to use it in a function.
+For designing a function, we start by writing a signature, purpose, and stub.
+Then, we define examples and write them in test cases.
+Next, we identify the right template to use, followed by coding the function body and testing/debugging until correct.

 These processes can be applied to any programming language and can be considered "good habits", though you might need to adapt the steps a little because you might not have a documentation of proper templates in other languages, though you could make up your own or find examples.

-Another big idea learned was how to look at code.
-Rather than looking at it as characters on a screen, we are taught to look at code as having structure.
+Another big idea learned was one way on how to think about code.
+Rather than looking at code as characters on a screen, we are taught to look at code as having structure.
 Structure that is derived from templates.

 This trained me to start looking at code differently and I can see how this idea can be useful for my career.
-For example, it can be used for coming up with leetcode solutions.
+For example, when coming up with solutions, you can break things down in terms of code structure.
+To illustrate:

-You identify the potential structure of the solution after putting some thought and identifying patterns.
+You can identify the potential structure of the solution after putting some thought and identifying patterns, based on the information given.
 On the job, you might identify some code structure to apply to the problem you are trying to solve.

 Another important note is that the style of programming in this class is functional programming.
 This way of programming was new to me.
-I might have come across some of its ideas, but I can't explicitly remember instances.
+Though I have come across some of its ideas such as map, filter, and lambda functions.
+And of course, I used functions themselves extensively throughout my career.

 Functional programming is a declarative paradigm that builds software by composing pure, deterministic functions, emphasizing immutability and avoiding shared state or side effects.
 It treats functions as first-class entities, allowing them to be passed as arguments or returned.
 Key techniques include immutable data, higher-order functions, and recursion.

-I've known about functional programming for the longest time, I just never got around to formally learning it.
+I've known about functional programming for the awhile.
+I just never got around to formally learning about it.
 Until now.
+Or maybe I have and just didn't think about it much.
 I think that the Programming Languages course series will go deeper into this concept.
 For now, we utilize this way of programming without necessarily defining it until the end of the course.

 I plan to go a little more into detail about this course in a separate blog post, which I will link here when it's done.
 Same for the rest of the courses below.